apache/mynewt-site/docs/newt/newt_operation.md

 ```
 @~/dev/myproj$ ls repos/apache-mynewt-core/apps/
+blecent		blesplit	boot		sensors_test	splitty
+blehci		bletest		fat2native	slinky		test
-blecent		bleprph_oic	bleuart		ffs2native	slinky_oic	test
+bleprph		bletiny		ffs2native	slinky_oic	testbench
-blehci		bletest		boot		ocf_sample	spitest		timtest
+bleprph_oic	bleuart		ocf_sample	spitest		timtest
-bleprph		bletiny		fat2native	slinky		splitty
 ```

-Along with the `targets` directory, `apps` represents the top-level of the build tree for the particular project, and define the dependencies and features for the rest of the system.
+Along with the `targets` directory, `apps` represents the top-level of the build tree for the particular project, and define the dependencies for the rest of the system.
 Mynewt users and developers can add their own apps to the project's `apps` directory.

 The app definition is contained in a `pkg.yml` file.
 For example, blinky's `pkg.yml` file is: